THE REDEMPTION OF THE CREATION

 The inheritance of the Lord Jesus Christ is the material creation.
 Jesus created all things and then had to die to redeem His lawful inheritance.

-Ask of me, and I shall give thee the heathen [nations] for thine inheritance, and the uttermost parts of the earth for thy possession.
+Ask of Me, and I will give you the nations for your inheritance, and the ends of the earth for your possession.
 (Psalms 2:8)

 The nations and the farthest reaches of the earth are “things.”
 They can be perceived by the senses of human beings.
 They are the creation that is to be redeemed, to be brought into the liberty of the glory of the children of God.